Death and Diamonds (film)

 Death and Diamonds (Dynamit in grüner Seide) is a 1968 German thriller film directed by Harald Reinl and starring George Nader, Carl Möhner, and Heinz Weiss.
-It was part of the Jerry Cotton series of films about an FBI agent.
+It is the seventh in the Jerry Cotton series of films about an FBI agent.

 It was shot at the Tempelhof Studios in Berlin.
 The film's sets were designed by the art director Ernst H. Albrecht.
 Location shooting took place in Los Angeles, Berlin and the Dalmatian coast.

 Plot

 Jerry Cotton goes undercover to take out a criminal organisation including its bosses.
 Disguised as a British specialist for alarm systems he joins the gang which has a preference for diamonds.
 Taking part in their current activities he tries to get to their leaders.
-Although he works as prudent as he can he arouses suspicion and becomes a target himself.
+Although he works as prudently as he can he arouses suspicion and becomes a target himself.